Audit Readiness Checklist: Preparing For Your First External Audit

 • If they have any other helpful resources you can use to get prepared.

-Make sure to also set apart time before the audit to work on cleaning up your internal records, accounting controls, and ensure you have proper and up-to-date documentation on any internal changes.
-Pay close attention to all of the most current best accounting practices and standards to ensure if there are any big changes, your team is keeping pace accordingly.
+From there, set apart time before the audit to work on cleaning up your internal records, accounting controls, and ensure you have proper and up-to-date documentation.
+Pay close attention to the most current accounting practices and standards to ensure your team is keeping pace with any major changes.

 And finally, but most importantly, communicate with your internal team to set expectations, ensure their needs are met, and outline a timeline and responsibilities.
 Doing this will ensure your team feels ready and confident to undergo the process.